authcompanion/authcompanion2/README.md

 this web form: http://localhost:3002/v1/web/login.
 The server response includes an access token for use when authenticating to backend APIs and redirects the user to your application's home page.

+### 3. Login as the Administrator

+Log into the Admin Dashboard using the credentials found via the [Administer Guide](https://docs.authcompanion.com/guide/administer.html) and update the user's profile you created in the previous step by changing their email (or similar field).

 ### 3. Read the Integration Guide

 Have a look through the [Integration Guide](https://docs.authcompanion.com/guide/integrate.html) to understand how your frontend applications and backend web services interact with AuthC.

 ---

-## Authentication API Docs
+## API Docs

+### Authentication API

 The RESTful Authentication API powers the Web Forms by which users authenticate into your web app.
-It's important to note that the web forms alone doesn't cover every auth flow for your users.
-For example: validating the magic URL in the forgot password flow or refreshing an expired access token would require interacting with AuthC's APIs.
+It's important to note that the web forms alone doesn't cover every authentication flow for your users.
+For example: refreshing an expired access token would require interacting with AuthC's APIs in addition to using the Web Froms.

-Using both the Auth API and Web Forms you can easily integrate and cover your auth use cases.
-For more information about the Authentication API check out the docs here: [https://docs.authcompanion.com/guide/authapi.html](https://docs.authcompanion.com/guide/authapi.html)
+For more information about the Authentication API check out the docs here: [Auth API](https://docs.authcompanion.com/guide/authapi.html)

+### Admin API

+The Admin API helps an administrator to manage the users of their web application.
+It provides a range of functions through which administrators can programatially create, edit, and delete user accounts.
+The Admin API is also natively used by the Admin Dashboard.

+For more information about the Admin API check out the docs here: [Admin API](https://docs.authcompanion.com/guide/adminapi.html)

 ---